This post was updated to bring you the most up-to-date tips, October 2020.

-Sometimes these types of people can seem overbearing, but we can’t forget their main goal — making sure everything goes well.
+Sometimes these types of people can seem overbearing, but we can’t forget their primary goal — making sure everything goes well.
 Listening is key to building a relationship with those who like to be in control.
 Start by understanding what they want to do and why.
 If you disagree, you will know exactly how to make them understand why there’s a more efficient way to go about things.

 Sookie can be found running around the kitchen freaking out because the turnips Jackson delivered aren’t symmetrical.
-To her, this wasn’t just an inconvenience, it would ruin the entire meal.
+To her, this wasn’t just an inconvenience.
+It would ruin the entire meal.

-Formal meetings may be too stressful for an overreactor because they like to keep busy making things happen.
+Formal meetings may be too stressful for an overreactor because they like to keep busy, making things happen.
 Consider scheduling a brief walking meeting to discuss progress and gain feedback on what you can do to help make their workday run smoothly.

 Also, be present just by popping in to reassure them they’re on the right track — even if something does go wrong.
 Knowing management has their back will help ease the pressures they put on themselves.

 Transparency is the best way to deal with these types of people.
-Showing them how their daily tasks positively affect the company, and what management does once these duties are completed, can potentially curve their negative tendencies.
+Showing them how their daily tasks positively affect the company, and what management does once these duties are complete, can potentially curve their negative tendencies.

 Give their frustrations a safe outlet by letting them know they can come to you with any issue, so you can work together to solve it.
 Schedule weekly meetings to promote leaving the negativity in your office, rather than with other co-workers, or worse — clients.

 Perfectionists probably make up most of your A-Team.
-They have great communication skills and are always on top of their tasks.
+They have excellent communication skills and are always on top of their tasks.
 So, why is it important to focus on building relationships with these types of people?

 These go-with-the-flow attitudes will work well in a one-on-one setting where you can express your expectations and freely discuss any issues.
 Rehash a few of the mishaps from the previous month, take a look through their eyes at the problem, and work out a prevention plan together.
-These meetings provide leaders with the opportunity to learn what makes this personality type tick, and what they’re trying to accomplish in the way they handle their workflow.
+These meetings provide leaders with the opportunity to learn what makes this personality type tick and what they’re trying to accomplish in the way they handle their workflow.

 What tips do you have for leaders who are struggling to connect with their employees?
 Let us know!